Müyesser Yıldız, the news manager of Odatv’s Ankara bureau, was prosecuted several times for her journalism activities.

 The indictment against Yıldız was completed on 23 September 2020.
-In the 180-page indictment, Yıldız was asked to be punished for "disclosing information that should be kept confidential for the security and political benefits of the state successively."
+In the 180-page indictment, Yıldız was charged with "successively disclosing information that should be kept confidential for the security and political benefits of the state."
 The Ankara 26th High Criminal Court accepted the indictment.

 Released at first hearing

 The first hearing of the trial was held on 9 November 2020, in which Yıldız attended via SEGBİS from the prison where she was detained.

 The prosecutor demanded that a criminal complaint be filed against Yıldız on the charge of "providing the documents that should be kept confidential" and continuation of Yıldız’s imprisonment under Article 327 of the Turkish Penal Code (TCK).
 Regarding the defendants, the court decided to request an assessment on the accusation of "providing confidential information regarding the state's security" according to Article 327 of the TCK and released Yıldız with a travel ban.

 The second hearing was held on 6 January 2021.
 The presiding judge said that between the hearings, the Ankara Chief Public Prosecutor's Office filed a new indictment against all three defendants on the charge of "procuring documents regarding the security of the state” and the court decided to merge the new indictment with the ongoing case on 14 December 2020.